Frequently asked questions

 What if I want to change my preference order (or can’t remember the order)?

-You can contact the intercollegiate office at: enquiries@colleges.unimelb.edu.au They represent all the colleges and have visibility over all applications.
-They can also make preference changes.
+You can contact the Intercollegiate Office as they represent all the colleges and have visibility over all applications.
+They can also make preference changes in your application, depending on the time of year, stage in the consideration process and which colleges are still open for new applications.
 Individual colleges cannot see your application unless it has been allocated to them for consideration.

 Should I reapply if I don’t get my first college choice?